TBD54566975/tbdex-kt/README.md

 tbdex sdk is consumable through Maven Central but some additional repositories are needed for transitive dependencies currently: :

+# Hermit
+This project uses hermit to manage tooling like gradle or openjdk.
+See [this page](https://cashapp.github.io/hermit/usage/get-started/) to set up Hermit on your machine.
+After installing hermit and activating it, you should be able to just run `gradle clean build` to build the project locally.

 ## Gradle
 ```kotlin
 repositories {